magento/devdocs/guides/v1.0/frontend-dev-guide/responsive-web-design/rwd_js.md

 In a mobile viewport, on the 768px breakpoint, <code>menu.js</code> changes the navigation menu look and behavior the following way:
 <ul>
-<li>Category menu items are not displayed, but are accessible after clicking the "menu" icon.</li>
+<li>Category menu items are not displayed, but are accessible after clicking the menu icon.</li>
 <li>The behavior of a category link depends on whether the category has sub-categories:
 <ul>
 <li>If sub-categories exist, the category link behaves as collapsible block.
 Clicking a category link does not redirect to the category page immediately.
-Instead it opens a list of sub-categories, including the "All category products" option. </li>
+Instead it opens a list of sub-categories, including the <b>All category products</b> option. </li>
 <li>If there are no sub-categories, the category link behaves as usual.</li>
 </ul>
 </li>